-Thanks to a new Airbnb-like platform for pool sharing called Swimply, you can now rent access to someone’s backyard pool by the hour.
-Described as the “first ever online marketplace for pool sharing,” Swimply is the brainchild of Bunim Laskin, a 22-year-old entrepreneur from New Jersey.
+Thanks to an Airbnb-like platform for pool sharing called Swimply, you can rent access to someone’s backyard pool by the hour.
+Described as the “first ever online marketplace for pool sharing,” Swimply is the brainchild of Bunim Laskin, an entrepreneur from New Jersey.
 Laskin created the app, which launched with a pilot program in summer 2018, to “democratize the pool experience so that everyone can enjoy an instant escape from reality.”

-Now homeowners can officially sign up to list their underutilized pools to make some extra cash at swimply.com, while non–pool owners can browse through the listings on the online platform in 26 states, including California, Hawaii, Florida, and New York.
-There are also pools available to rent in select locations in Canada and Australia.
+Homeowners can sign up to list their underused pools to make some extra cash at Swimply (all hosts are provided a $1 million insurance policy), while non–pool owners can browse through the 25,000+ listings on the online platform in all 50 states.
+There are also pools available to rent across Canada and Australia.

 Each owner sets an hourly rate based on details such as pool size, timing, and amenities like bathroom, barbecue, and pool toy access—but the average rental is $45 per hour.
 For example, you can rent a spacious, palm-lined pool (complete with playground) for $85 an hour on your next family getaway in Miami.
 Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can channel your inner celebrity and invite everyone over to an 1960s-themed pool for $100 an hour.

 It is also up to the owners to decide whether or not they will be home while you use their pool, so the amount of privacy differs with each rental.

 As for sanitation, Swimply’s COVID safety protocols require hosts to allow 30 minutes between bookings to ensure time to clean and sanitize.
 Additionally, each pool is inspected by a local pool service company for hygiene and safety before it can be listed on the app.

 Swimply review: What it was like to rent a pool